The Strategic Experience Architect:

 The Human Cost of Transition

-Designers are feeling stagnant in their careers:
+Designers are feeling stagnant:

 "I've felt like I've stopped growing professionally.
 I'm not learning much anymore, my salary is low, and I've had this nagging feeling that I'm falling behind in the industry."